 Fortunately, you don’t have to wear gold to avoid provocation of Zombified Piglins.
 They only get provoked when you attack them or one of their kind.
 Otherwise, they are passive.
 Moreover, they don’t attack villagers and wandering traders even though other zombie mobs do.

-All hostile mobs in Minecraft are aggressive and attack the players as soon as they detect them.
+All hostile mobs are aggressive and attack the players as soon as they detect them.
 You can’t tame, ride or calm most of these mobs.

 The most common attack of the Blaze is the fireballs that they shoot if the target is in front of them.
 Otherwise, you also take melee damage by touching the Blaze.
 If you somehow kill a blaze, it might drop a single blaze rod.
-There is no other way to get blaze rods in Minecraft, and you need them to make blaze powder, which is used to power brewing stands.
+There is no other way to get blaze rods in Minecraft, and you need them to make blaze powder, which is used to power brewing stands and make potions in Minecraft.

 Though, it’s worth noting that the Zombified Piglin chicken jockeys are not hostile.
 The rest will attack you as soon as you get in their line of sight.
 Once you kill the jockey, the chicken they were riding acts as a regular chicken.